Image Image Image Image Image Image Image Image Image Image

 To learn more and how to apply please visit: www.secretservice.gov/join.

-Paula Reid is the Special Agent In Charge of the Protective Intelligence and Assessment Division.
+Paula Reid was the Special Agent In Charge of the Protective Intelligence and Assessment Division.
 She began her career with the Secret Service in 1990 and has since been promoted many times.
-Currently, she oversees a staff of special agents, analysts and specialists who work on threats or inappropriate interest in officials who receive Secret Service protection.
-She is a member of Women in Federal Law Enforcement (WIFLE) and the International Association of Chiefs of Police.
-In 2009 she received the Public Service award from WIFLE.
+In 2012, she oversaw a staff that included special agents, analysts, and specialists, all of whom worked on threats or unwarranted interest directed at officials under Secret Service protection.
+She is affiliated with Women in Federal Law Enforcement (WIFLE) and the International Association of Chiefs of Police.
+She was the recipient of the Public Service award from WIFLE in 2009.

 What did you do before starting a career in federal law enforcement?